 That said, here’s my short list of recommended resources:

 Web hosting is very inexpensive, so there really is no excuse not to have your own website today.
+I currently have more than a dozen web properties in a number of different areas.

-All of my web sites are hosted on Bluehost.
+The majority of my web sites are hosted on Bluehost.
 Why?
 Since most sites today run on WordPress, their one-click automatic WordPress installation makes it incredibly easy to get a new site up and running quickly.

 You can use your Bluehost account to host multiple domains — so you don’t need to pay more for hosting when you’re ready to start another website.
 Also, they provide outstanding customer service.
 Call them anytime, they are happy to talk with you directly.